 Prior to joining the faculty, Professor Hong owned her own firm with offices in California and Oregon.
 Professor Hong has prepared over 100 actions in the Ninth Circuit Court of Appeals, 50 state criminal appeals, and has argued over 20 published decisions.
 Notable decisions include Ridore v.
 Holder, 696 F.3d 907 (9th Cir.
 2012), which established CAT eligibility for U.S. criminal deportees in Haiti subject to indefinite detention; Tyson v.
 Holder, 670 F.3d.
 1015 (9th Cir.
-2012), which held that the protections of INS v.
-St. Cyr, 533 U.S. 289 (2001) are not limited to the plea context and may be available to non-citizens who were tried by stipulated facts; and Carillo-Jaime v.
+2012), which held that the protections of St. Cyr are not limited to the plea context; and Carrillo-Jaime v.
 Holder, 572 F.3d 747 (9th Cir.
 2009), which established that California's theft statute was overbroad as an aggravated felony.

 Before entering private practice, she clerked for the Honorable Jeremy Fogel, U.S. District Court of the Northern District of California and the Honorable Sidney Thomas, Ninth Circuit Court of Appeals.
 She is a graduate of Columbia Law School and Swarthmore College.